courtcraw/courtcraw.github.io/publications.md

 ## In Preparation

 > TESS reveals yet another Stochastic Low Frequency Variable--- The Extreme Helium Stars \\
-> C. L. Crawford & C. S. Jeffery (2026, in prep)
+> C. L. Crawford & C. S. Jeffery (2026, submitted)

 This article showcases the TESS data for the Extreme Helium Stars, another type of HdC or post-merger star.
 We find for the first time that these stars are stochastic low frequency variables, which was previously thought to be exclusive to massive stars.
-We use gaussian process regression to characterize this variability and compare it to stellar parameters.
+We use Gaussian Process Regression to characterize this variability and compare it to stellar parameters.

 ## Refereed Publications